dshawul/nnue-probe/README.md

 # What is it

 nnue-probe is library for probing NNUE neural networks for chess.
-The core nnue probing code is taken from [CFish](https://github.com/syzygy1/Cfish)
+The core nnue probing code is taken from [CFish](https://github.com/syzygy1/Cfish) and modified a bit.

 # How to build